10 Best Grammar Checker Tools (2023 Comparison!)

 Despite those minor issues, Grammarly still determined that my draft is somewhat well-written.

-According to its proofreading algorithm, the piece is worth an overall score of 84 out of 100.
-That’s not bad since Grammarly actually recommends aiming for a score of at least 60.
+According to its proofreading algorithm, the piece is worth an overall score of 96 out of 100.
+That’s really good since Grammarly actually recommends aiming for a score of at least 60.

 Before I improve my article’s score, the first order of business is to set my personal writing goals.
 This will fine-tune Grammarly’s performance scoring algorithm to suit the type of project I’m working on.